NeoResearch/neo-tests/README.md

 ## What is it

-This project is an ongoing branch of [AshRolls/neo-integration-tests](https://github.com/AshRolls/neo-integration-tests).
+This project is an ongoing alpha branch of [AshRolls/neo-integration-tests](https://github.com/AshRolls/neo-integration-tests).

-It could be possible merged in a near future, as well as being merged with improved features released from the original master.
+It could be possible merged in a near future, as well as being merged with improvements features released from the original master.

 Here, the main focus is on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities.